Akasho09/sem5/Computer Network/sessional2/Questions.md

 Propagation delay = (LAN length / Propation speed) = 1000/2*10^8 = 50 * 10^-6
 Time to transmit 100 bits: 100bits/1Mbps = 100 * 10^-6 s ;
 Total = 150 micros
-In a whole cycle each user transmit for only
-Therefore efficiency is (100/150N)
+Let there are maximum N number of station then Length of cycle is N*150us In a whole cycle each user transmit for 10us only Therefore efficiency is (100/150N)
 Throughput of each station (100/150N)*1 Mbps = 2/3N Mbps
 which is given as 1/3 Mbps = 2/3N => {N=2}